• You can use a dental credit card for dental implants. However, most providers require a very good credit score.

 The practice might conduct a soft inquiry into your credit score.

-You can also look into special offers from your bank or credit union, as many are lowering rates to assist people who are dealing with the financial consequences of the pandemic.
+You can also look into special offers from your bank or credit union, as many are lowering rates to help people dealing with the financial consequences of the pandemic.

 Flexible Spending Account

 A Flexible Spending Account is a benefit that comes in a company’s insurance package.
 You can sign up through your employer.
-The employee decides how much is to be deducted from the pay and transferred into that account.
+The employee decides how much to deduct from their pay and transfer to that account.
 It is generally dedicated to healthcare costs.

 You can write a check or use a debit card that your insurance provider sends you.
 The amount that is transferred from your pay is before taxes.
 This means that you end up keeping more money.